 For our core subjects, we use a variety of planning resources as we believe that following one programme does not provide the bespoke teaching and learning experience that we want for our pupils.
 Using prior knowledge as a starting point for all future planning and teaching, we plan lessons which are required for all pupils to make progress.

 We teach reading as a whole class from Y2 - 6 with a focus on understanding and applying reading skills, using the Reading Gems and with an emphasis on developing fluency and stamina.
+Early reading is developed from Tadpoles (3 year olds), through encouragement to recognise own name and key words, to Nursery where we start our RWI phonics introduction of the initial sounds, into Reception and Year 1 where we teach a daily phonics lesson to develop segmenting and blending skills.
 Reading across the curriculum and reading for pleasure is an integral part of our curriculum.

 Writing has 4 purposes - to entertain, to inform, to discuss and to persuade.
 Our teaching is based on a 'talk for writing' approach with lessons following a cycle through the processes of immersion, imitation, invention and independence.

-Maths is taught primarily through the White Rose Maths programme.
+Maths is taught primarily through the White Rose Maths programme enhanced by the Deepening Understanding programme.
 Skills are taught in small steps and consolidated and applied throughout the lesson.
 Problem solving and reasoning are integral components of our Maths lessons.

 Assessment of the Core Curriculum